by Ian Mann

 Born in Llanelli but now based in London the former NYJO vocalist has been a professional singer for twelve years.
 She has always retained strong links with the land of her birth and the Kings Arms performance teamed her with her regular London based drummer Darren Altman together with Swansea based musicians Dave Cottle (keyboard) and Alun Vaughan (electric bass).
 This particular quartet put on an excellent show playing to a pleasingly sizeable audience.

 In 2012 I attended a second Hughes performance at Much Dewchurch Village Hall in rural Herefordshire.
 Local resident Bob Chance had seen Hughes perform in both Abergavenny and Monmouth and was determined to bring her to his home village.
-The evening was a resounding excess with Hughes bringing her London quartet to the country to play to a packed house.
+The evening was a resounding success with Hughes bringing her London quartet to the country to play to a packed house.
 Altman, pianist Rick Simpson and double bassist Tom Farmer joined the singer in charming the locals with a superb group performance.
 This is the line up that appears on Hughes’ most recent album “The Story So Far”, a highly accomplished recording that also features guest appearances from saxophonist Dave O’ Higgins and guitarist Chris Allard.

 Today’s performance saw Hughes fronting yet another line up as she linked up with three highly experienced Bristol based musicians in the shape of Dale Hambridge (keyboard), Greg Cordez (double bass) and Andy Tween (drums).
 Incredibly it was the first time that Hughes had performed with these three musicians- and they’re not even a regular trio- but thanks to the shared language of jazz the ad hoc quartet still produced a thoroughly convincing performance with some marvellous singing and playing.
 This was an afternoon gig with an appreciative audience of around 30 - 40 enjoying Sunday lunch prior to the performance.